 The Director of Water Utilities is responsible for Wastewater Collection, Wastewater Treatment, and Wetlands.
 Wastewater Collection has responsibility for operation and maintenance of the collection and transmission system as well as electrical and mechanical maintenance of the Wastewater Treatment Plants.
 Collection is divided into (1) Administration, (2) Sewer Maintenance, (3) Pump Stations, (4) Instrumentation/Electrical, and (5) Pretreatment.
 All positions in Collection report to the Manager of Wastewater Collection who reports to the Director of Water Utilities.
-Collection had 51 full-time positions and three contract positions in FY 2020.
+Collection had 51 full-time positions and three contract positions in FY 2021.

 The Manager of Wastewater Treatment is responsible for operation and maintenance of the West Lakeland Wasteload Reduction Facility, the Glendale Water Reclamation Facility (WRF), and the Northside Wastewater Treatment Plant (WWTP).
 The Manager reports directly to the Director of Water Utilities.
-Wastewater Treatment had 35 full-time positions in FY 2020.
+Wastewater Treatment had 33 full-time positions in FY 2021.

-The Laboratory Division is located at the Glendale WRF and consists of one full-time wastewater chemist, one full-time laboratory technicians, and one part-time laboratory technician.
+The Laboratory Division is located at the Glendale WRF and consists of one full-time wastewater chemist, and four full-time laboratory technicians.
 The chemist reports directly to the Director of Water Utilities.